UCL/rmcmc/joss/paper.md

 `rmcmc` is an R package providing implementations of MCMC methods for sampling from distributions on $\mathbb{R}^d$ for $d \geq 1$.
 It provides a general purpose implementation of the Barker proposal [@livingstone2022barker], a gradient-based MCMC algorithm inspired by the Barker accept-reject rule [@barker1965monte].
-It also provides implementations of other MCMC algorithms based on random walk (RWM), Langevin (MALA) and Hamiltonian (HMC) dynamics, and a flexible interface for performing adaptive MCMC so that algorithmic tuning parameters can be learned in a bespoke manner [@haario2001adaptive;@andrieu2008tutorial].
+It also provides implementations of other MCMC algorithms based on random walk, Langevin and Hamiltonian dynamics, and a flexible interface for performing adaptive MCMC so that algorithmic tuning parameters can be learned in a bespoke manner [@haario2001adaptive;@andrieu2008tutorial].
 The key function provided by the package is `sample_chain`, which allows sampling a Markov chain with a user-specified stationary distribution.
 The chain is sampled by generating proposals